CERT-Polska/n6/docs/src/dev_guides/new_source/collectors/testing.md

 collector's logic.

-After receiving our collector in the `test` method, we simply start it by calling `run_handling` on the collector.
+After receiving our collector in the `test` method, we simply start it by calling `run_collection` on the collector.
 Then we can make our assertion.
 We compare the output we expected against the value of the `mock_calls` property on the mocked output